CERVICAL RETROLISTHESIS

 Diagnosis Methods:

-Accurate diagnosis of cervical retrolisthesis is essential for developing an effective treatment plan.
+Doctors believe that an accurate diagnosis of cervical retrolisthesis will also provide the prerequisite for developing an effective treatment plan.
 The diagnostic process involves a combination of patient history, physical examination, and imaging studies.

 Patient History

-- A detailed medical history is crucial to understand the patient’s symptoms, their onset, and any potential causes, such as trauma or degenerative conditions.
+- Doctors need a detailed medical history to understand the patient’s symptoms, their onset, and any potential causes, such as trauma or degenerative conditions.
 The clinician will inquire about the patient’s level of pain, location, and any history of injuries or underlying conditions like arthritis.

 Physical Examination